mike-leo-k/intro-to-im/june 7/README.md

   <summary>(1/2) Digital Art with Transformations</summary>

 ## Digital Art with Transformations
+Having already worked with trigonometric functions and [the rotate() function](/june 3), I decided to
 <img src="https://github.com/mike-leo-k/intro-to-im/blob/master/june%207/trans_1.png" width="700">

 This is an example of a text.